jaericho/jaericho.github.io/_posts/2014-10-26-nar-cis-sism.md

 This doesn't mean changing your standards regarding the men you date.
 It only means noticing the positive elements in men.
 That's the exercise.
 Simple, no?

 Do this for a week.
-After the week passes, ask yourself this question: “Where are all the good men?”
+After the week passes, ask yourself this question: "Where are all the good men?"

 Guess what, you just spent a week seeing them with your own eyes.